nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 In order to fetch the Message, we need to synchronize the Connector with the Backbone again.

 {% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}
-The response should contain a Message with the content you entered in the App.
+The Response should contain a Message with the content you entered in the App.

 ## What's next?